mapbox/tilesets-cli/README.md

 Flags:
 - `-s` or `--sources` [optional]: Local path to the sources that your recipe points at.
 This is highly recommeneded.
 - `-b` or `--num-bands` [optional]: The number of bands you expect your recipe to select across all layers.
 This is recommended.
+- `--minzoom` [optional]: Use this flag if your recipe does not contain a minzoom value.
+- `--maxzoom` [optional]: Use this flag if your recipe does not contain a maxzoom value.
 - `--raw` [optional]: This will toggle the pretty print output.

 Usage